 Field Description Task Number A fill-in for the Task number for the compile.
 If you enter a Task number, Roundtable restricts its search for objects to those included in the specified Task.
 If you enter a value of 0, the search is not restricted to any Task.
 Module A fill-in for the Workspace Module for the compile or an asterisk ().

-If you enter a specific module, Roundtable restricts its search for objects to that module.
+Field Description If you enter a specific module, Roundtable restricts its search for objects to that module.
 Object Group A fill-in for the group to compile or an asterisk ().
 If you enter a specific group, Roundtable restricts its search for objects to that group.
 Object Type A fill-in for the specific type of object or an asterisk ().
 Roundtable restricts its search for object to objects of the specified type.
 Object A fill-in for the object name or a match expression using an asterisk () placeholder (wildcard).
 For example, you could specify a value of "ar.p" to restrict Roundtable to searching for objects that begin with "ar" and end with ".p".
 Compile with Xref Activate this toggle box to create a compile with cross-references.
-Force Compile Activate this toggle box to force each selected object to compile,

-Field Description even if Roundtable doesn't think the object needs compiling.
+Force Compile Activate this toggle box to force each selected object to compile, even if Roundtable doesn't think the object needs compiling.
 Normally, Roundtable keeps track of which objects should be recompiled.
 Listings Activate this toggle box to print the fully expanded code (with the include files).
 This is the Listing parameter in the OpenEdge COMPILE statement.
-Roundtable saves the listing file as list\.l.
+Roundtable saves the listing file as list.l.
 An Xref listing and Debug listing is also generated if a full compile was performed.
 Stop On Error Activate this toggle box to stop the compile process whenever a selected object generates a compile error.
 Task R-Code Activate this toggle box to create the r-code for a selected Object's dependents in the Task directory.
 This toggle box is enabled when both a Task Number and an Object are specified.
 Ignore Warnings Activate this toggle box to disregard any compile warnings that may be generated.
+No Dependencies Activate this toggle box to only compile Objects matching the given selection criteria.
+This can increase performance as it will bypass any dependency resolution.
+However, all Objects requiring compilation may not be selected.